lcreed/FilterBadRecruiters/README.md

 # FilterBadRecruiters

-**Google Apps Script to send junk recruiter email that lands in your gmail account to spam**
+FilterBadRecruiters is a [Google Apps Script](https://developers.google.com/apps-script/) to send junk recruiter email that lands in your gmail account to spam.

 ***Notice:  There are big changes coming to this script.
 A full package release is in testing and should be out before the end of March 2023.
 There are a lot of new features and a completely recreated script.***